Kitware/simput/documentation/content/docs/index.md

 ---

 Simput is a tool for simplifying the process of writing and editing *simulation* input files.
-It can be used as standalone tool or within other platform such as HPCCloud to streamlining input definition.
+It can be used as standalone tool or within other platforms such as HPCCloud to streamline input definitions.

-## What is SimPut?
+## What is Simput?

-SimPut allow you to specify your a data model that will allow to generate UI for users to fill forms that will then be turned into a serie of text files.
+Simput allows you to specify a data model, and Simput will generate forms for users to fill in.
+That data will then be turned into a series of text files.

-The main usage that we have with Simput is to create *Input-deck* for simulation code while providing an interactive user interface with contextual documentation.
+Currently Simput is typically used to create *input-decks* for simulation code while providing an interactive user interface with contextual documentation.

 ## Usage